 There are few out there that have contributed more to creative wakeskating than Tad Mathews.
 Over 5 years ago his full-length movie “More than Machines” revolutionized what the wakeskate movie truly could be.
 Following his great success with MTM Mathews filmed and directed Remote Wakeskate’s team video “Good Ratio”, in addition to helping produce Water Monster’s team video “Human Rocket” the very same year.
-He co-founded the first wakeskate only magazine that went to print.
+He co-founded one of the first wakeskate only magazines that went to print.
 This work horse doesn’t stop and his already lengthy resume keeps getting longer.
 This past year he collaborated on Nike’s “Thank You” video perfectly capturing the adventurous spirit of wakeskating.
 To this day Mathews is still surprising all of us with different new and unique pieces.
 We can’t wait to see what this gifted mind can do with Istudiomo.

 ■ ■ ■

 Can you give a quick rundown of your gear and what you have been shooting with these days?

 I shoot with a few film cameras and a Canon 6D.
 I don’t really have that much stuff.. a janky tripod and a few macgyver gadgets.

 What is your favorite facet of wakeskating to shoot?
 Chase sets?
 Winch missions?
 Cable days?

 There’s nothing better than a road trip with your friends in a vehicle packed with the essentials.
 Drifting around shooting new spots everyday is the best.